AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 > When the FT was working with AppCache we served a minimal bootstrap via AppCache and the rest was loaded from Local Storage or IndexedDB due to the difficulty in dealing with it.
 >
 > If you already have an app with AppCache which works but want to progress to a Service Worker then you can use [sw-appcache-behavior](https://github.com/GoogleChrome/sw-helpers)

+Because the browser sniffs technology rather than user experience I don't think the browser should determine whether something is app-like or not.
+I feel that the prompt to add to homescreen should be something a web site requests the browser to show and not something it sniffs out itself.
+Perhaps by lowering the bar and only requiring a Web App manifest and a number of distinct visits.
+Of course it is not a spec and it is entirely Chrome's decision to add the banner in the first place, without there would be no prompt at all.

+It feels to me Google's Chrome team put the prompt there as a carrot to encourage a good user experience through the sniffing of the technology used.
+I feel a more precise carrot would be for their popular search engine to perhaps to improve search rankings based upon the content provided between online and offline.
+Thus encouraging wider offline support.
+It could also flag up progressive web apps in the search results via judging how app-like the web site is using it's own metrics such as the user experience metrics from [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

+But it has raised the question should browsers themselves do more to promote Web Apps.

 ## In our rush to feel native we shouldn't lose our Webiness